Web Officers

 • Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-• Convene or participate in forums, roundtable discussions, or stakeholder meetings on underground construction to help forge innovative solutions in the workplace or to provide input on safety and health issues.
+• Convene or participate in forums, roundtable discussions, or stakeholder meetings on workplace safety and health to help forge innovative solutions in the workplace or to provide input on safety and health issues.

-• Ensure Alliance activities are informed by the perspectives of non-managerial workers employed in the underground construction industry by encouraging worker participation in workplace safety and health.
+• Ensure Alliance activities are informed by the perspectives of non-managerial workers employed in the workplace by ASSP members.

-• Collaborate with other Alliance participants on specific issues and projects on the underground construction industry.
+• Collaborate with other Alliance participants on specific issues and projects on workplace safety and health.

-• Develop and disseminate case studies on trenching and publicize their results.
+• Develop and disseminate case studies on workplace safety and health and publicize their results.

 Training and Education